 The Africana Studies major/minor is geared towards both the scholarly and the working world.
 We aim to produce graduates who are ready for advanced graduate study in the humanities or social sciences; we also aim to produce professionals who can work in a variety of fields that require an understanding of the history and cultures of African and African-descended peoples.
 Our major and minor can be used in a broad array of fields, such as marketing; journalism; education; and the arts.
 In future we hope to establish internships for our majors, where they can apply their scholarly knowledge to a particular career.

 Flexibility is a key characteristic of our program.
 Africana Studies majors have a wide array of courses to choose from, and may also take courses in other departments as a way to fulfill electives in their major.
 Additionally, some of the courses in Africana Studies may be taken for credit towards a major or minor in another department.
-The Department of Africana Studies is dedicated to giving our students the most expansive education possible, and for this reason we allow our students a range of course options, both from within and without the department.
+The Department of Africana Studies is dedicated to giving our students the most expansive education possible, and for this reason we allow our students a range of course options, both from within and outside of the department.
 Several of our courses are also offered during the evening.

 Thirty-six credits (36) are required for a major in Africana Studies.